 The story of Don Quixote is a tale of a delusional but passionate individual.
 He sees the world through a distorted lens of chivalry and gets into all sorts of comical and sometimes poignant situations.
 It's a complex and rich narrative that has endured for centuries.

-It's about an aging gentleman named Don Quixote who reads so many chivalric romances that he loses his grip on reality and sets out on adventures to right wrongs and become a knight.
+The story of Don Quixote in English follows the exploits of a man named Alonso Quixano who reads so many chivalric romances that he loses his grip on reality and decides to become a knight-errant.
+His adventures are both funny and thought-provoking.